tshu-w/CV/en.typ

 #entry(
   tl: [Tianshu Wang _et al._, "Match, Compare, or Select?
 An Investigation of Large Language Models for Entity Matching", _CoRR_, 2024, doi: #link("https://doi.org/10.48550/arXiv.2405.16884")[10.48550/arXiv.2405.16884].],
-  tr: [Submit to ACL ARR 2024 February],
+  tr: [Submit to ACL ARR 2024 June],
 )[
   - Investigate different (proposed) strategies for entity matching with LLMs
   - Propose a compositional framework for more effective and efficient than single strategies